Rupani Rural Municipality: Cultural Traditions

-and Muslim festival "Eid al-Fitr" and "Eid al-Adha"

 Religious Sites

 Though its name is given after Rupani Devi.
 It is popular for Shiva Sani Dham in the northern part of Chure hills which is about 6.5 km from the East-West Highway and Dinaram Bhadri Temple in Kataiya.
 People use to visit there in huge numbers on Saturday to worship Shani Dev.
 Dinaram Bhadri is the deity god of Musahar people.
-There are many small temples including dihabar sthan, rajaji, hanuman temple, etc.
+There are many small temples including Dihabar and Rajaji Than (worship place of village elder and deity), Hanuman temple, and mosques etc.